Filippo-Tombari/PdeGraph/README.md

 All the following python packages will be installed inside the virtual environment in order to avoid conflicts with other projects by running

-`conda install -c conda-forge mshr`
+`conda install -c conda-forge fenics`

-`pip install ipython numpy matplotlib torch imageio`
+`pip install ipython matplotlib torch imageio`

 `pip install torch-scatter -f https://data.pyg.org/whl/torch-1.13.0+${CUDA}.html`